migration

 The day cutover happens for a given practice:

-Confirm AdvancedMD is in read-only mode for that practice for new claim creation.
-New charges must flow into Medi from this date forward.
+Confirm AdvancedMD is read-only for new claim creation for that practice.
+New charges flow into Medi from this date forward.

-Confirm Medi has accepted the patient and provider imports for that practice, and that key demographics have been spot-checked against the source export.
+Confirm Medi has accepted the patient and provider imports for that practice, and that key demographics are spot-checked against the source export.

-Confirm payer enrollment for that practice is active in Medi's Stedi connection for at least the top three payers by claim volume — 837 submission enrollment confirmed with at least one test claim, 835 ERA enrollment confirmed with at least one test remittance.
+Confirm payer enrollment is active in Medi's Stedi connection for at least the top three payers by claim volume: 837 submission confirmed with a test claim, 835 ERA confirmed with a test remittance.

 Confirm the first claim submission in Medi passes scrub and reaches the clearinghouse.
-Note any scrub edits that fire in Stedi that were not firing in the Claim Inspector; those are the calibration differences to resolve in week one.
+Note any scrub edit that fires in Stedi but not in Claim Inspector; those are the week-one calibration differences.

 Confirm the first ERA can be received and staged for posting in Medi for at least one test payer.

-Confirm that the AdvancedMD legacy A/R closeout arrangement is active — the outgoing arrangement's team has the access and agreement to continue working pre-cutover claims.
+Confirm the AdvancedMD legacy A/R closeout is active: the outgoing team has the access and agreement to keep working pre-cutover claims.

 Notify the practice and payer-facing staff that AdvancedMD is read-only for new work.

-Document the cutover time and the claim date-of-service boundary clearly, so both the AdvancedMD team and the Medi team know exactly which claims belong in which system.
+Document the cutover time and the date-of-service boundary clearly, so both teams know exactly which claims belong in which system.

 Frequently asked questions